std::tuple

 (function template)

-creates a tuple of rvalue references
+creates a tuple of forwarding references

 (function template)